rkillickdev/tedd-space-wellbeing-garden/README.md

 * This provides the user with information about the community aspect of Tedd-Space.
 The timetable of activities is prominent and features the same background leaf image used on the landing page.
 The follow us button makes it easy for the user to find social media links, and there is a link to direct them back  to the timetable if they have scrolled past this but then want to find out more.

-* The slide show provides the user with an opportunity to interact with the site and build an understanding of how the garden could be used.
+* The slide show provides the user with an opportunity to interact with the site and build an understanding of how the garden could be used socially.

 * Descriptions of 3 different types of community engagement are detailed in the familiar 3 column layout (collapses to single column on mobile devices below 950px).
 Font awesome icons ensure that there is continuity and familiarity between pages.